 - Longevity: $5.00 per month for each year of service

 - FTO Pay: Officers assigned as Field Training Officers receive an additional $35 per day when training officers.

-All uniform items including Shadows Systems DR920 sidearm with Red Dot Sight, Spring Saint Rifle with optic, ballistic vest, Tasers, encrypted P25 digital radios, 5-11 uniforms, boots, and body camera are furnished by the department.
+All uniform items including Shadows Systems DR920 sidearm with Red Dot Sight, Springfield Saint Rifle with optic, ballistic vest, Tasers, encrypted P25 digital radios, 5-11 uniforms, boots, and body camera are furnished by the department.